openstack-archive/osops-tools-contrib/terraform/kubernetes-coreos/README.md

 $ source ~/.stackrc
 ```

-Edit the terraform.tfvars file to put the name of your CoreOS image, OpenStack network names, etc. You'll also set the Kubernetes versions there.
-For the hyperkube version, you need to use the tags [here](https://quay.io/repository/coreos/hyperkube?tab=tags).
+Edit the terraform.tfvars file to put the name of your ubuntu/centos image, OpenStack network names, etc.  If you use centos you will also have to change `ssh_user` to `centos`.

 ### Provision the Kubernetes Cluster

-If you wish to re-use previously generated SSL key/certs for CA and admin, simply add `-var "generate_ssl=0" \`.

-It can take some time for the `kubernetes-api` to come online.
-Do not be surprised if you see a series of failed `curl` commands, this is just a `terraform` provisioning script waiting until it can access the api before moving on.

 ```
 $ cd terraform